fables-tales/rubysoexperiment/README.md

 everything.
 Building the rust piece is easy, we can just run `cargo build`.
 That'll create the `libfoo.a` we referenced earlier.

-However, the Ruby-c-rust bit is a little bit more involved.
-Linking c code against the Ruby interpreter isn't as easy as just calling `clang` and expecting everything to work.
+However, the Ruby-C-Rust bit is a little bit more involved.
+Linking C code against the Ruby interpreter isn't as easy as just calling `clang` and expecting everything to work.
 But fortunately, Ruby provides a convenient tool for us, called "mkmf" (Makemakefile for long).
 To use it, we write a Ruby file called